forum Broken Betrothal (O/O Closed)

 Eve rolled her eyes, laughing a little bit.
 "Fine, mama." she replied, crossing her legs and letting out a faint huff.

-@Twoex group
+@Bunty group

 Sars patiently watched the servants scuttle back and forth, letting Kené deal with the communications.
 "Yes, yes, we are the Eoiali family.
 Minus Mother and Father, of course," The younger of the two Esokans confirmed with a pleased smile.
 He was happily following the servant not a moment later.
 Sars stayed behind Kené's shoulder like a shadow.

 If his assumptions were correct, this was the first time Sars met a kelpie in its human form in person.
-He'd met one once before in its house form.
+He'd met one once before in its horse form.
 When he was young, maybe twelve, their tribe had travelled close to the coast, and his mother took him out to a seaside village to buy spices from that got shipped in all the way from Qéo.
 Sars didn't remember much about the trip, but he did remember climbing down the rocky cliffs to reach the tidepools.
 There, a sea green and black horse had stared at him with eyes deeper than the ocean itself.
 It ran back into the ocean where it came from.
 Sars never told his mother about that little encounter, she would've given him a good scolding for getting near a kelpie as he did.

 "Are you going to walk in there all haunting like that?
 You're silent-walking."
 Kené interrupted his thoughts, spurring a frown from Sars.
 He had to intentionally relax his grip on his Esokan ability in order to make audible footsteps.
 Kené grabbed and pulled down Sars' face scarf before adding, "You look like you're planning to assassinate them."
 It was true, Sars didn't exactly have a friendly looking face with his sharp features.